laviniaflorentina/Tutorials/Python/clone_git_pycharm.md

 Let's say you want to run a project from GitHub.
 They usually have multiple folders, subfolders and other interconnected function files which cannot be easily managed in an Online Notebook due to memory limilations.

-However, you can still do this with having access to a server with better resources!
+However, you can still run that project with having access to a server with better resources!

+Accessing machines remotely became a necessity.
+There are many ways to establish a connection with a remote machine (server), depending on the operating system you are running, but the two most used protocols are:
+  - Secure Shell (**SSH**) for Linux-based machines
+  - Remote Desktop Protocol (**RDP**) for Windows-based machines

+The two protocols use the _client and server applications_ to establish a remote connection.
+These tools allow you to access and remotely manage other computers, transfer files, and do virtually anything like you would've been doing if you were in front of that machine.

+In order to be able to access a remote server you need the **IP address** or **the name of the remote machine** you want to connect to.

-This tutorial shows how to clone the repository on a server and work on it from your IDE.
+This tutorial shows how to clone a GitHub repository on a server and work on it from your IDE.

 -------------------------------